-Upon completion of this offering, we will have shares of common stock outstanding (or shares if the underwriters exercise their option to purchase additional shares of common stock in full).
+Upon completion of this offering, we will have 17,471,520 shares of common stock outstanding (or 17,978,520 shares if the underwriters exercise their option to purchase additional shares of common stock in full).
 In addition, we have reserved 2,300,000 shares of common stock for issuance in connection with share-based payment awards that may be granted under the 2019 Plan.
 The maximum aggregate number of shares of common stock that may be issued pursuant to all awards under the 2019 Plan will increase annually on the first day of each fiscal year after the adoption of the 2019 Plan by the number of common shares equal to the lesser of (i) 3% of the total issued and outstanding shares of common stock on the first day of such fiscal year, and (ii) such lesser amount determined by our board of directors.

-All of the shares of common stock to be sold in this offering (or shares if the underwriters exercise their option to purchase additional shares in full) will be freely tradable without restriction or further registration under the Securities Act, unless the shares are held by any of our "affiliates" as such term is defined in Rule 144 under the Securities Act, or Rule 144.
-The remaining outstanding shares (or shares if the underwriters exercise their option to purchase additional shares in full) will be deemed to be "restricted securities" as that term is defined in Rule 144.
+All of the 3,380,000 shares of common stock to be sold in this offering (or 3,887,000 shares if the underwriters exercise their option to purchase additional shares in full) will be freely tradable without restriction or further registration under the Securities Act, unless the shares are held by any of our "affiliates" as such term is defined in Rule 144 under the Securities Act, or Rule 144.
+The remaining 14,091,520 outstanding shares will be deemed to be "restricted securities" as that term is defined in Rule 144.
 Restricted securities may be resold in the United States only if they are registered for resale under the Securities Act or an exemption from registration is available.